 Scalability & Turnaround Time

-Andrey Chernov, Head of Labeling at CVAT, explains:
+Nikita Manovich, the CEO and Head of Labeling at CVAT, suggests:

 “Make sure your vendor can clearly explain how they run their process and back up any promises they made.”

-As a precaution, find out if the vendor can cope with growing annotation workloads as your project scales.
-On top of that, you can also ask for the typical turnaround time that the vendor can commit to.
+As a precaution, find out if the vendor can cope with growing annotation workloads as your project scales, whether that includes bounding boxes, segmentation masks, or text labeling at volume.
+On top of that, you can also ask for the typical turnaround time and other key metrics that the vendor can commit to.
 At CVAT, most projects take 1 month to complete, but we strive to deliver faster.

 Pricing

 We’ve mentioned that pricing shouldn’t be a deciding factor when choosing a vendor.
-That said, price can be a useful guide, especially if vendors demonstrate quality in their pilot test.
+That said, price can be a useful guide, especially if vendors demonstrate quality in their pilot test and provide clear insights into their cost structure.

 Another consideration is your budget, which the vendor’s price must fit into.
 And that’s where transparency comes into play.
 The vendor you choose should be upfront about the fee they charge, because no one enjoys hidden surprises.